Communication Styles Quiz And Research

 No one style of communication is inherently better than another.
-But picking the wrong type of communication for a particular audience, whether it's one person or a thousand, can negatively impact how your ideas and messages are received.
-Building communication flexibility allows you to customize your message to the preferred communication style(s) of your audience and ensures that your message is heard.
+But picking the wrong type of communication for a particular conversation or audience, whether it's one person or a thousand, can negatively impact how your ideas and messages are received.
+Building communication flexibility allows you to choose a different style to customize your message to the preferred communication style(s) of your audience and ensures that your message is heard.

-Now that you have your communication styles results, let's dig deeper into each of the four communication styles: Analytical, Functional, Intuitive and Personal.
+Now that you have your communication styles assessment results and you know your preferred style, let's dig deeper into each of the four communication styles: Analytical, Functional, Intuitive and Personal.

 Here's a quick overview of the four communication styles:

 - Intuitive communicators are unemotional and freeform.
 They want bottom-line communications that are short and to the point and that don't waste their time.

 - Analytical communicators are unemotional but linear.
 They want confident communications that convey expertise including hard facts and numbers.

 - Functional communicators are emotional and linear.
 They like to have control of the process, so give them process-oriented and linear communications that start at A, and then flow from B to C and all the way to Z.